Jennifer Holt

 Jennifer Holt (born Elizabeth Randolph Holt; November 10, 1920 - September 21, 1997) was an American actress.

 Early years

-She was born in Hollywood, California to actor Jack Holt and his wife, Margaret Woods.
+Holt was born in Hollywood, California to actor Jack Holt and his wife, Margaret Woods.
 She was the sister of Western actor Tim Holt.

 Her education included schooling at convents in Belgium, Santiago College in Chile, and The Bishop's School in La Jolla, California.

 Film

 Holt made her film debut using the stage name Jacqueline Holt in a 1941 Western starring Hopalong Cassidy.
 A 1942 newspaper article reported, "Jennifer Holt ... has been signed to a long term contract with Universal."
 Her film singing debut came in Tenting Tonight on the Old Camp Ground in 1943.
 She sang Cielito Lindo while portraying an entertainer.
 She went on to make 47 films during the 1940s.
 All but eight of her roles were in Western films in which she appeared opposite cowboy stars such as Lash LaRue, Tex Ritter and Johnny Mack Brown.

 Although the popularity of Western films had faded by the mid-1950s, during the 1970s Western film festivals became popular with fans of the genre and she occasionally participated as a guest.